belovedpearl/Currency_Converter/README.md

 ---

-Currency converter as named is designed to provide real time currency conversion rate to its users.
+MyCurrency as named is designed to provide real time currency conversion rate to its users.
 It allows its users convert the value of one currency to another.
 It also provides a convenient and efficient way to perform currency conversions for various needs, it can also be used in financial plannings especially when it involves other currencies.
 It also seek to educate its users by providing a list of countries and their currencies.
-Through it, users are able to build up understanding about different currencies that exists.
+Through it, users are able to build up understanding about different currencies that exists and thier symbols.

 ---